developer-advocacy-dremio/quick-guides-from-dremio/sparknotebook.md

 pip install notebook pyspark
 ```

+Regarding environmental variables they can either be defined the following ways:
+- at container start up using the following flag `docker run --env KEY=VALUE --env KEY2=VALUE2 image/name`
+- Or from shell before starting the notebook `export VARIABLE=VALUE`

 The normal command `jupyter-notebook` won't work so we'll have to use the binary directly and pass it a flag to host the server on `0.0.0.0` so it is accessible outside of the container.

 ```